GoogleCloudPlatform/healthcare-federated-access-services/productionization.md

-# Productionization Considerations
+# Productionization Best Practices

 ## Production Concepts

-The following projects are used for the cross project and environment scenarios:
+The following projects are used for the cross-project and environment scenarios:

 *   Data hosting project: the GCP project hosting datasets.